- This lesson will teach you the following concepts

 Required configuration for iOS

-To develop a WINDEV Mobile application for iPhone/iPad, you must own:
+To develop a WINDEV Mobile application for iPhone/iPad, you need:

 Why a PC?

-WINDEV Mobile 25 is a Windows application that can be used in Windows 7, 10, ...
+WINDEV Mobile 25 is a Windows application that runs on Windows Vista, 7, 8, 10.

-The application will be created on PC before it is compiled on Mac.
+The application will be created on PC before it is compiled on Mac (project, analysis, windows, etc.).

-The minimum version of Xcode must be version 11.
+The minimum recommended version of Xcode is version 11.

 Creating the project